alexisbellido/salt-django-stack/README.rst

 An installation of type full or master will also copy basic top.sls to /srv/salt/top.sls and /srv/pillar/* and files and point to them from /etc/salt/master.

 **Step 2**: Pay attention to the next steps displayed after the script finishes running and customize your settings before proceeding to run salt states.
+Run the script with the steps argument to remind you.

+  ``scripts/install-prerequisites-ubuntu.sh steps``

 You shouldn't worry about overwriting your settings if running the script more than once; files won't be touched if they already exist.